varnaa/General-Learning/StorageEngine.md

 ---

+#### General Terms:

+##### **Transaction**

+Transactions are atomic units of work that can be **committed** or **rolled back**.
+When a transaction makes multiple changes to the database, either all the changes succeed when the transaction is committed, or all the changes are undone when the transaction is rolled back.

+Database transactions, as implemented by `InnoDB`, have properties that are collectively known by the acronym **ACID**, for atomicity, consistency, isolation, and durability.

+**Lock:**

+The high-level notion of an object that controls access to a resource, such as a table, row, or internal data structure, as part of a **locking** strategy.
+For intensive performance tuning, you might delve into the actual structures that implement locks, such as **mutexes** and **latches**

+##### **Lock mode**

+A shared (S) **lock** allows a **transaction** to read a row.
+Multiple transactions can acquire an S lock on that same row at the same time.

+An exclusive (X) lock allows a transaction to update or delete a row.
+No other transaction can acquire any kind of lock on that same row at the same time.

+##### **shared lock:**

+A kind of **lock** that allows other **transactions** to read the locked object, and to also acquire other shared locks on it, but not to write to it.
+The opposite of **exclusive lock**.

+##### **Exclusive lock**

+A kind of **lock** that prevents any other **transaction** from locking the same row.
+Depending on the transaction ** isolation level**, this kind of lock might block other transactions from writing to the same row, or might also block other transactions from reading the same row.

+##### **ACID**

+- An acronym standing for atomicity, consistency, isolation, and durability.
+These properties are all desirable in a database system, and are all closely tied to the notion of a **transaction**.
+The transactional features of `InnoDB` adhere to the ACID principles.

+- Transactions are **atomic** units of work that can be **committed** or **rolled back**.
+When a transaction makes multiple changes to the database, either all the changes succeed when the transaction is committed, or all the changes are undone when the transaction is rolled back.

+- The database remains in a consistent state at all times — after each commit or rollback, and while transactions are in progress.
+If related data is being updated across multiple tables, queries see either all old values or all new values, not a mix of old and new values.

+- Transactions are protected (isolated) from each other while they are in progress; they cannot interfere with each other or see each other's uncommitted data.
+This isolation is achieved through the **locking** mechanism.
+Experienced users can adjust the **isolation level**, trading off less protection in favor of increased performance and ** concurrency**, when they can be sure that the transactions really do not interfere with each other.

+- The results of transactions are durable: once a commit operation succeeds, the changes made by that transaction are safe from power failures, system crashes, race conditions, or other potential dangers that many non-database applications are vulnerable to.
+Durability typically involves writing to disk storage, with a certain amount of redundancy to protect against power failures or software crashes during write operations.
+(In `InnoDB`, the ** doublewrite buffer** assists with durability.

+---

+#### Table-Level Locking

+MySQL uses [table-level locking](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_table_lock) for `MyISAM` , `MEMORY`, and `MERGE` tables, permitting only one session to update those tables at a time.
+This locking level makes these storage engines more suitable for read-only, read-mostly, or single-user applications.

+These storage engines avoid [deadlocks](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_deadlock) by always requesting all needed locks at once at the beginning of a query and always locking the tables in the same order.
+The trade off is that this strategy reduces concurrency; other sessions that want to modify the table must wait until the current data change statement finishes.

+Advantages of table-level locking:

+- Relatively little memory required (row locking requires memory per row or group of rows locked)
+- Fast when used on a large part of the table because only a single lock is involved.
+- Fast if you often do `GROUP BY` operations on a large part of the data or must scan the entire table frequently.

+---

 ## InnoDB storage engine:

 `InnoDB` is a general-purpose storage engine that balances high reliability and high performance.
 In MySQL 8.0, `InnoDB`